ericniebler/meta/doc/index.md

 *Meta* is a C++11 tiny metaprogramming library developed by [Eric Niebler](https://github.com/ericniebler).

-It is released under the Boost Software License and it is header only, that is, to compile with meta you just have to:
+It is released under the Boost Software License and it is header only; that is, to compile with meta you just have to:

 ~~~~~~~{.cpp}